 8. EMS Emergency Medical Services

 16. FEMA Federal Emergency Management Agency

 24. The Fire Critic

 This list was constructed by the eMedCert team and is intended to provide those individuals who work in the EMS field with 25 separate Facebook pages that offer the most beneficial information for career development.
 The methodology behind the selections was geared to select Pages that offer the most value to all EMS professions, not one specific EMS profession.
 A variety of factors (i.e. frequency of posts, the value of information shared, level of discussion/engagement, etc.) factored into the selection process.

 eMedCert is a premier provider of online certification courses for ACLS, PALS, and BLS.
-For more information, check out our website or email us at [email protected].
+For more information, check out our website or send us a message.